olivierbenard/olivierbenard/README.md

 ## In a few words

-- As the name suggests, I am from France, Nice.
+- As the name suggests, I am from France (Nice).
 I definitively moved in Germany in 2020 :palm_tree:
-- I have run several marathons, wrote few fictions and non-fictions books and regularly publish on my technical blog :books:
+- I have run several marathons, wrote few fiction and non-fiction books and regularly publish on my technical blog :books:
-- I enjoy giving conferences and share findings with my peers :mortar_board:
+- I enjoy speaking at conferences and sharing findings with my peers :mortar_board:

 ## Books you might love (among so many)